acsone/hatch-odoo/README.md

 All dependencies (such as OCA addons and external dependencies) declared in your project addons manifests will be downloaded and installed from PyPI automatically.

-There is no need to configure addons path, since the addons are installed in `odoo/addons`, the regular Python import machinery works out of the box
+There is no need to configure the Odoo addons path: since addons are installed in `odoo/addons`, the regular Python import machinery works out of the box

 You can then pin dependencies for reproducibility with `pip freeze` or other tools.